denise-amiga/fb-framework/README.md

 Included so far are:

 * A templating framework
-* A small set of templated collections
+* A small set of templatable collections
 * An events framework to create classes that can raise and respond to events, VB.NET style
 * A Xml framework to read Xml files
 * A little framework to work with easings and other interpolation functions